-- 1) Tap the [MAN XP] button. - 2) Use the [BRIGHT -] or [BRIGHT +] buttons to decrease or increase the BRIGHTNESS. - 3) Use the [BRIGHT RESET] button to reset the brightness as needed. - 4) The BRIGHTNESS control acts as a complement to the AUTO SHUTTER function.
+- 1) Use the [BRIGHT -] or [BRIGHT +] buttons to decrease or increase the BRIGHTNESS. - 2) Use the [BRIGHT RESET] button to reset the brightness as needed. - 3) The BRIGHTNESS control acts as a complement to the AUTO SHUTTER function. - 4) In AUTO XP mode, these buttons function identically to the brightness setting under [MAIN MENU] > [AE CONTROL] > [BRIGHTNESS].
+Overall exposure is adjusted, but the camera will still make slight auto adjustments in response to changing lighting conditions. - 5) In MANUAL XP mode, these buttons control overall exposure and the camera will not make any additional auto adjustments.